lombocska/blog/_posts/2019-05-16-springio-barcelona.md

-I can recommend to watch the [Youtube channel of Spring I/O](https://www.youtube.com/channel/UCLMPXsvSrhNPN3i9h-u8PYg/videos) to learn a lot form it.
+I can recommend to watch the [Youtube channel of Spring I/O](https://www.youtube.com/channel/UCLMPXsvSrhNPN3i9h-u8PYg/videos) to learn a lot from it.